MaShisongLab/t/README.md

 mtx_demo = h5read("At.matrix.demo.h5","/expression_log2cpm");
 gene_name = h5read("At.matrix.demo.h5","/gene_name");

-% which of the 38194 genes are TFs to be used itf = h5read("At.matrix.demo.h5","/idx_tf_gene") == 1;
+% which of the 38194 genes are TFs to be used.
+1678 TFs are selected itf = h5read("At.matrix.demo.h5","/idx_tf_gene") == 1;

-% which of the 38194 genes are target genes to be used itarget = h5read("At.matrix.demo.h5","/idx_target_gene") == 1;
+% which of the 38194 genes are target genes to be used.
+29182 target genes are selected. itarget = h5read("At.matrix.demo.h5","/idx_target_gene") == 1;

 % obtain the TF expression matrix, target gene expression matrix